Point of view

-Ensuring that you are compliant with regulation and making yourself compliant takes time and money.
+Ensuring that you are compliant with regulation and making yourself compliant takes time and money, but is a priority in the financial services.
 Compliance projects often do not contribute to strategic growth, or new business.

 Banks and other service providers have always been challenged with the task of providing for clients’ raising expectations.
 Whether it be to do with the services and products they deliver or things such as security and efficiency, organisations must provide.
 On top of this, organisations – especially banks and the financial services – must adhere to regulation.

 Many financial organisations are challenged with delivering regulatory projects to a deadline while maintaining momentum of regular business initiatives.